Line-fr/Vship/doc/BUTTERAUGLI.md

 ### VRAM Consumption

 VRAM consumption can be calculated using the following: `31 * 4 * width * height` where width and height refer to the dimensions of the video.
-Bytes per Vapoursynth thread: `Plane Buffer * sizeof(float) * width * height`.
+Bytes per VapourSynth thread: `Plane Buffer * sizeof(float) * width * height`.

 [wiki-error-management]: Vship-Error-Managment.md